SURYAS1306/rfc-draft/rfc_last_final.md

 ## RBAC integration

-The new RBAC model (`access.namespace`, `access.endpoint`, `access.accessGroup`) is used only to protect the new LDAP configuration endpoints: the setup pages and API methods are registered in the RBAC endpoint mapping so only privileged administrators can read or change LDAP configuration.
+The new RBAC model (`access.namespace`, `access.endpoint`, `access.accessGroup`) is used only to protect the new LDAP configuration endpoints: the setup pages and API methods are registered in the RBAC endpoint mapping[^3] so only privileged administrators can read or change LDAP configuration.
 LDAP-derived user roles continue to flow through `rhnUserGroup`.
 Automatic population of `access.accessGroup` from LDAP groups is out of scope for v1.

 ## Database design